 Bitvavo’s anti-money laundering and combat terrorist financing (AML/CTF) policy is designed to prevent money laundering by meeting the European standards on combating money laundering and terrorism financing, including the need to have adequate systems and controls in place to mitigate the risk of the firm being used to facilitate financial crime.

-As such, our compliance department performs transaction monitoring to help identify unusual patterns of customer activity.
-A suspicious transaction is often one that is inconsistent with a customer’s known and legitimate business, personal activities or personal means and could, among others, be one of the following kinds of transactions:
+As such, our compliance department performs transaction monitoring to help identify unusual customer activity patterns.
+A suspicious transaction is often one that is inconsistent with a customer’s known and legitimate business, personal activities, or personal means and could, among others, be one of the following kinds of transactions:

 Incoming or outgoing transfers of virtual currency which are directly or indirectly related to:

 - High-risk exchanges/p2p exchanges (e.g. no KYC);

 - Mining platforms;